 The club’s activities started to centre around Shoreham with rides setting out from The Red Lion Public House as far back as the early 1990s.
 Roy Page had been working at the Adur Outdoor Activity Centre [AOAC] when he and Sally helped set up the club’s youth development section, VC Jubilee, in 1998.
 Youth events have tended to be organised around the AOAC and youth members graduate to senior BECC membership.
-AOAC kindly allow us a club room too.
+AOAC kindly allowed us a club room too.
 Additionally, The Red Lion, Shoreham-by-Sea is an excellent place to begin club rides as we can, uniquely for the Brighton area, be immediately riding down a delightful country lane, the Coombes Road.
 So since VC Jubilee’s inception, Brighton Excelsior has very much become Shoreham’s Cycling Club although members still come from far and wide.
 [NB.
 The AOAC went bust in 2015 years ago but BECC activities still centre on Shoreham].

 Current Chairman Robert Harber is a fine veteran cyclist who has completed two of the toughest events in the sport in recent years; the Paris-Brest-Paris randonnée (twice) and the London-Edinburgh-London audax.
 He has been with The Excel since 1990.
 He has time-trialled at events up to 24 hours, winning little apart from ‘3rd-best Improver’ and an occasional ‘Lanterne Rouge’.
 He has toured in many countries, ridden from End to End in the UK (twice), Ireland and France and completed various long distance events.
 He swears by Sudocrem.
 Bob brings his flair for navigation to the Sunday club runs.
 As one of the ride leaders he consistently shares obscure roads, the occasional café and other points of cycling interest.